muratkeremozcan/cctdd/ch18-suspense-errBoundary-concurrency/suspense-errBoundary-concurrency.md

 });
 ```

 We are covering the error that may happen in a `GET` call, but nothing about `DELETE`.
 We do not have any way to check the delete scenario in the component test, because we are not able to setup such state that would trigger a back-end modification.
 Once again we can move up in the pyramid and take a look at the e2e test; `delete-hero.cy.ts` .
 Similar to `edit-hero.cy.ts`, we can satisfy this check with a ui-integration test, stubbing the network.
+Once again a ui-integration is sufficient because we do not necessarily have to receive a 500 response from a real network to render the error

 ```tsx
 // Arrange: cy.mount